Adult Condition

 What Is a Ganglion Cyst?

 A fluid-filled sac arising from a joint or tendon sheath.
 Most commonly found on the back of the wrist, palm side of the wrist, or base of a finger.
-Many are asymptomatic.

 Treatment

 Observation is appropriate for asymptomatic cysts.
 When treatment is desired, aspiration or surgical excision are the main options.
-Surgical excision has a lower recurrence rate.

 Ready to discuss your options?